aruba/central-python-workflows/rest-api-python-scripts/central_lib/README.md

 Provided below is the snippet of code from *central_lib_usage.py* python script.
 Using the central_lib consists of four simple steps,

-a.
-Fill Aruba Central information in inventory JSON file as shown in `input_credentials.json` file.
+1. Fill Aruba Central information in inventory JSON file as shown in `input_credentials.json` file.

 - 'lib_path': Path to *central_lib* folder